Trump Impeachment Hearing Who’s Who: David Holmes

 Who?

-A high-ranking staffer at the U.S. Embassy in Ukraine, Holmes overheard a July 26 call from U.N.
+A high-ranking staffer at the U.S. Embassy in Ukraine, Holmes overheard a July 26 call from E.U.
 Ambassador Gordon Sondland to President Trump the day after Trump pressured Ukrainian President Volodymyr Zelenksy to investigate the Bidens.

 Who Is He According to Team Trump